Ema1303/RepData_PeerAssessment1/PA1_template.md

 write.csv(activity_data_copy, file="activity_copy.csv")
 ```

 Now I can finally find the number of steps taken per day, once the NA values have been replaced by mean values.
+This information will be stored in *steps_per_day1* (nothing fancy with naming, I just added 1 after steps_per_day).

 ```r